pneyrinck/corecontrol/README.md

 * Two OSC programs exchanging messages must be using the same message addresses and data types.
 * OSC programs are not modular.
 All controls are organized into a single flat space.
 * OSC does not provide for more more than one OSC program to be controlling another program.
+* OSC does not provide for control properties other than a numeric or string value.

 The CC message format is designed to solve these limitations.
-CC control messages are tiny no matter how large the system is and no matter what the control addresses are.
-CC lets modules describe themselves with rich metadata.
+CC control value messages are tiny no matter how large the system is and no matter what the control addresses are.
+CC lets modules and control describe themselves with rich metadata.
 CC provides hierarchical sub-modules for modular and organized control.
 CC allows any number of control surfaces to be controlling a single data model.

 ###### Core Control API